Veggie Bread Cups

 Prep: 20 minutes

 These bread cups are actually a creative way to make individual veggie "quiches".
 They use light, extra fiber bread for the crust and are packed with colorful vegetables and low-fat cheese.
 They're great for breakfast, brunch or as appetizers.

-12 slices Pepperidge Farm® Light Style Extra Fiber Bread
+12 slices Pepperidge Farm® Light Style Extra Fiber Wheat Bread

 1 pkg.
-(10 ounces) frozen chopped spinach, thawed and well drained
+(10 ounces) frozen spinach, thawed and well drained

-1 can (about 14 ounces) artichoke heart, drained and chopped
+1 can (about 14 ounces) artichoke hearts, drained and chopped

 2 tbsp. finely chopped red bell peppers

 2 tbsp. chopped fresh basil leaves

 1/2 tsp. garlic powder